cmhk1/Programming-Project/README.md

 ## Markowitz’s Efficient Frontier & Portfolio Optimization with Python

 This project is part of the course *"Programming - Introduction Level"* at the University of St. Gallen, HSG.
-Its purpose is to construct a so-called *“Efficient Frontier”* (Markowitz, 1952)  and implement a stock portfolio optimization in Python from real stock data.
+Its purpose is to construct a so-called *“Efficient Frontier”* (Markowitz, 1952) and implement a stock portfolio optimization in Python for a specific time period from real stock data.
+Moreover, we want to find the composition of the maximum Sharpe-ratio (Sharpe, 1966) portfolio as well as the minimum variance portfolio.
 Afterwards, the theoretical background and the structure of the code are explained.

 ### Context
 Harry M. Markowitz is a 1990 Nobel prize winner for being a pioneer of the Modern Portfolio Theory (MPT) which is about how investors construct portfolios that maximise their expected returns for given levels of risk.

-Our aim is to showcase to the user the efficient frontier of desired stocks within a specific perido as well as the composition of the sharpe portfolio as well as the minimum variance portfolio.

 ### Assumptions of MPT
 - Investors are rational and avoid risks whenever possible
 - Investors aim for the maximum returns for their investment
 - All investors share the aim maximizing their expected returns